 We’ve had numerous discussions on this blog about which blouses look best under suits.
-The general consensus is that a well-made, opaque t-shirt made of a high-quality material can be a great layering piece, that a no-button blouse can be a flattering, forgiving option (particularly for women who seem to have gape problems), and that button fronts are always a good way to pump up the professionalism of a look (but require more care).
-(Don’t forget to check out our guide to women’s suits, either!)
+The general consensus is that a well-made, opaque t-shirt made of a high-quality material can be a great layering piece, that a no-button blouse can be a flattering, forgiving option (particularly for women who seem to have gape problems with buttons), and that button fronts are always a good way to pump up the professionalism of a look (but require more care).

 In general, if you can wear the t-shirt with workout pants it should not be worn to the office.
 T-shirts with sleeves are preferable under suits (versus tank tops or shells) because they a) allow you to take off your suit jacket, even in the most conservative of offices, and b) help you extend the number of times your suit can go without being drycleaned.
 They’re also easier to throw in your regular laundry, without getting the shirt itself drycleaned.
 For my $.02, they can be an appropriate choice for interviews and big meetings (court appearances, etc) but note that not everyone feels this way.
 If you’re wearing a simple t-shirt, be careful with your underpinnings — your bra should not show through the shirt at all, either in terms of the pattern on the bra or the texture of the bra (such as lace).
 I’m a big fan of “t-shirt bras” for most office wear!
 (Pictured: Theory’s Juin shirt, a perennial reader favorite.)